moirahartigan/Portfolio-2---Alien-Memory-Game/README.md

 ### <em>Responsive Design</em>

-As this is a game and most likely to be played on mobile devices, the game has been made responsive to allow it to maintain the same grid structure layout in either desktop, tablet, tablet landscape view or mobile view without changing the look of the game.
+As this is a game, and most likely to be played on mobile devices, the game has been made responsive to allow it to maintain the same grid structure layout in either desktop, tablet, tablet landscape view or mobile view without changing the look of the game.
+Consideration was given to as many devices as possible.

 #### <em>mobile</em>
  <p align="center">